-Set Project Targets
+View Project Targets

-2. Under the Manuscript Target progress bar, click in the number box after the word “of” to enter a target for the entire manuscript.
+- Under the Draft Target progress bar, click in the number box after the word “of” to enter a target for the entire manuscript.

 Project Target Options (Mac only for now)

 You can change which documents count toward your progress and how you’re notified by clicking on the Options button while in the Project Target window.

-The Draft Target section applies to your entire manuscript.
+Applies to your entire manuscript.

 – The second option will only count documents selected to compile in your Compile Manuscript settings (chosen in the Contents pane of the Compile window during your last compile).
 This means that even if a document is selected for compile, if you've applied a filter or some other means to narrow down what gets compiled, this box will only include the final (smaller) list.

 – The Deadline option allows you to input the date that you need to reach your goal.